Chinese expansionism: Qing dynasty

 The Qing dynasty was a Manchu-ruled dynasty, descended from the Jurchens which founded the Jin dynasty earlier.
 The dynasty embraced Chinese expansionism.
 By the late 19th century, in response to competition with other states, the Qing government of China attempted to exert direct control of its frontier areas by conquest or, if already under military control, conversion into provinces.

 The ability of Qing China to project power into Central Asia came about because of two changes, one social and one technological.
 The social change was that under the Qing dynasty, from 1642, the Chinese military forces were organized around cavalry which was more suited for power projection than prior Chinese infantry.
 The technological change was advances in artillery which negated the military advantage that the people of the steppe had with their cavalry.
 The Dzungar Khanate was the last great independent nomadic power on the steppe of Central Asia.
 The Dzungars were deliberately exterminated in a brutal campaign during the Dzungar genocide by Manchu Bannermen and Khalkha Mongols.
 It has been estimated that more than a million people were slaughtered, and it took generations for it to recover.
 The Qing ruling family Aisin Gioro was supportive of Tibetan Buddhism and many in the ruling class adopted the religion.

 The Qing dynasty was seen to be the return of Chinese expansionist policies.
-Under the Qing rule, China expanded beyond the Great Wall and started to annex more territories in process.
+Under the Qing rule, China expanded beyond the Great Wall and started to annex more territories in the process.
 The Qing invaded Korea, managed to conquer Mongolia, and also annexed modern territories of Xinjiang and Tibet as well.
 The Qing also managed to extend its control into Central Asia for once more, mostly concentrated in what would be today Kazakhstan, Kyrgyzstan and Tajikistan.
 The Qing also destroyed the Kingdom of Tungning of Koxinga, and annexed Taiwan as well.
 This marked for the first time, China managed to directly control Xinjiang, Taiwan, Tibet, Central Asia and Mongolia.
 China also marked its claims far to Sakhalin, even though the Qing didn't manage to control it; or even to Kashmir where it fought a bitter war against the Sikhs.